 These types of hydrangeas should be pruned in the summer after they’ve finished blooming but before they produce the buds for the next year’s flowers.
 If you prune these hydrangeas in the winter, you will be cutting off those flower buds that were anxiously waiting for spring to pop open into blooms.

-Late-blooming hydrangeas bloom in the late spring and into fall.
+Late-blooming hydrangeas bloom in the late summer and into fall.
 They often will hold onto old flower heads through the winter.
 These late bloomers produce their flower buds and bloom all in one year.
 The buds form in the spring and early summer and immediately open into blooms by late summer and through the fall.
 You will often hear that these hydrangeas bloom on “new wood” because they grow new wood and buds and bloom all in the same year.

 These hydrangeas should be pruned at the end of the dormant season, just before new leaves appear in the spring.
 Pruning always stimulates new growth so you don’t want to prune too early or you might see new leaves appear that will be susceptible to frost damage.